We encourage you to monitor this page to stay abreast of the latest updates on health and safety protocols for this AAFP event.

 A person is considered fully vaccinated:

-Prior to arriving on-site, attendees will be asked to provide proof that they have had a negative PCR test within 72 hours prior to the start of the meeting or are fully vaccinated with a vaccine approved by FDA.
-AAFP will be contracting with a third-party vendor to manage the verification process and to make your entry to the meeting faster, safer, and more secure.
+Prior to arriving on site, attendees will be asked to provide proof that they have had a negative PCR test within 72 hours prior to the start of the meeting or are fully vaccinated with a vaccine approved by FDA.
+AAFP contracts with a third-party vendor to manage the verification process and to make your entry to the meeting faster, safer, and more secure.
+AAFP currently uses the free CLEAR app to facilitate proof of negative PCR test or vaccination at all AAFP meetings and events.
+If you arrive at registration without having already completed the verification process, it may result in unnecessary delays as we process and verify the information you provide.

 Uploading your proof of negative PCR test or vaccination must be done in advance of the meeting.
+An email will be sent to all attendees approximately 10 business days prior to the event date with detailed instructions on how to upload to CLEAR.
 Once your documentation is uploaded and verified, a green health pass will be issued.
 Your green health pass must be presented for inspection upon arrival at the meeting before access is granted.
-Detailed instructions and information will be provided soon to registrants.
-No one without advance verification of negative PCR test or full vaccination status as outlined will be allowed to attend the event, and AAFP will not be responsible for any expenses incurred by attendees without such verification.
+No one without advance verification of full vaccination status or negative PCR test as outlined will be allowed to attend the event, and AAFP will not be responsible for any expenses incurred by attendees without such verification.

 AAFP encourages attendees to visit their hotel’s website or contact the hotel for the most up-to-date health and safety information specific to that hotel.